wookey-project/wookeypedia/sphinx/source/security.rst

 user data encryption.

-Software security relies on a microkernel that enforces privilege separation, memory isolation, W⊕X principle, stack and heap anti-smashing techniques.
+Software security relies on a microkernel that enforces privilege separation, memory isolation, W^X principle, stack and heap anti-smashing techniques.
 The most sensitive parts are implemented with a safe language (SPARK/Ada).